AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

   3. EFS

      a.
 Unmount the current EFS (Confluence-efs) from root folder “/efs”
      b.
 Mount the backup EFS (Confluence-efs-backup) to the root folder “/efs”
      c.
-Reenable the root crontab entry that runs confluence-rsync-efs.sh.
+Re-enable the root crontab entry that runs confluence-rsync-efs.sh.

-- Global Pass
+2. Global Pass
   1. Global Pass

      a.
 Revert to previous setup using SAML Plugin

-     ​	Contact Global Pass team to change the ACS URL and Entity ID back to previous setup, if issue
+     	Contact Global Pass team to change the ACS URL and Entity ID back to previous setup, if issue

   2. Test and confirm everything is working fine.

 ## 10. Coordination Needed

 **NOTE:** Should setup an email invite with information on when folks would be on call